zorawan/DataStructures/README.md

     * Use split()[] to find an item
     * wrap code in a function to arrage the sequence.
     * Find values by key in json by using ["key"] and [number]

+### Week 4 project: Store AA Meeting data as an excle using Normalized Data Model.